How to Stop Receiving Mail Addressed to a Deceased Person

-- If probate is completed and the estate is officially closed, send a copy of the order closing the estate to the deceased person's local post office.
+Send a copy of the order closing the estate to the deceased person's local post office if probate has been completed and the estate is officially closed.
 Request that all mail service be stopped immediately.
 You must be the appointed executor to take this step.

-- You can also contact organizations and senders directly to inform them of the individual's death.
+You can also contact organizations and senders directly to inform them of the individual's death.
 Or use the good, old-fashioned method of simply returning the mail to its sender.
-Just write "deceased" and "return to sender" on the envelope and put it back in the mail.
+Write "return to sender deceased" on the envelope and put it back in the mailbox.

 The Decedent's Financial Obligations

-You can rest assured in either case that you can simply send the unwanted mail on its way, back to the sender.
-But if the estate is still in probate, you might want to hand the mail over to the personnel administrator, or at least direct the sender to the personal representative or executor of the estate.
+You can rest assured that in either case, you can simply send the unwanted mail on its way, back to the sender.
+But if the estate is still in probate, you might want to hand the mail over to the executor, or at least supply the sender with the executor's contact information.